elastisys/compliantkubernetes/docs/operator-manual/maintenance.md

 Compliant Kubernetes consists of a multitude of open source components that interact to form a smooth end user experience.
 In order to free you of the burden of keeping track of when to upgrade the various components, new versions of Complaint Kubernetes are regularly release.
-When a new version is released, it becomes available as a [tagged release](https://github.com/elastisys/compliantkubernetes-apps/tags) in the github repo.
+When a new version is released, it becomes available as a [tagged release](https://github.com/elastisys/compliantkubernetes-apps/tags) in the GitHub repo.

 > Before upgrading to a new release, please review the [changelog](https://github.com/elastisys/compliantkubernetes-apps/blob/main/CHANGELOG.md) if possible, apply the upgrade to a staging environment before upgrading any environments with production data.